 You will need to develop a company business plan for importing and exporting goods and services.
 This acts as a guide for how you’re going to build your business – is necessary if you need to line up financing.

-Lenders will want to review your business plan before making an investment in your import and export company.
+Lenders will want to review your business plan before making an investment in your import and export business.

 A business plan should cover 9 essentials:

-- Company Description: Detailed information about your company and what it plans to do.
-For example, what niche are your trying to fill?
-Explain any competitive advantages that you have to will help you be successful.
+Detailed information about your company and what it plans to do.
+For example, what niche are you trying to fill?
+Explain any competitive advantages that will help you be successful.

 Diving Into the Import-Export Business

-The import and export industry is attractive.
-Total trade in the U.S. topped $5.6 trillion in 2018.
-Some $3.1 trillion of goods and services were imported and $2.5 trillion were exported.
+Indeed, the import and export industry is attractive.
+Total trade in the U.S. topped $4.14 trillion in 2019, according to Statista.
+Some $2.5 trillion of goods and services were imported and $1.65 trillion were exported.

 Starting an import-export business might feel a little overwhelming but it doesn’t have to be.
 By following precise steps and developing a clear plan of action, you’ll be one step closer to emerging in the industry.